Anshusinghh/UI-UX-Design/README.md

 # WIREFRAMES

-These wireframes i have created using Figma.
+These wireframes i have created using FIGMA.

 ## This is the design for an music app